Play-Based Therapy

 50 minute Session, $160.00

-Discounted rates available for Crime Victims Assistance Program (CVAP), ICBC, and First Nations Health Authority (FNHA)
+Discounted rates available for Crime Victims Assistance Program (CVAP), and ICBC

 Supporting Services